pedrosanta/html-base/README.md

 #### dist/

-The folder of all the built files that can be pushed and served by a remote/production server.
-(Note: This folder isn't git ignored, see more below.)
+The folder of all the built files that can be pushed and served by a remote/production server. (**Note:** This folder isn't git ignored, [see more below](#why-commit-the-dist-folder).)

 #### dist.dev/

 The folder of all the build files to be served by the local/Parcel development server.
-(Folder git ignored.)
+(Folder is git ignored.)

 #### src/